How much does it cost to raise a house?

 The size of the house affects the total cost because the larger your home is, the more it weighs.
 More weight requires heavier machinery.
 So the higher the square footage or the more floors there are in your home will always cost more.

-The types of materials your house was constructed with also affects the cost to raise it.
-These materials include wood frame, block, brick and terracotta.
-Wood is the least expensive due to the brittle nature of block, brick and terracotta.
-The latter three also adds to the weight of the house.
+The types of materials your house was constructed with also affect the cost to raise it.
+These materials include wood frame, block, brick, and terracotta.
+Wood is the least expensive due to the brittle nature of the block, brick, and terracotta.
+The latter three also add to the weight of the house.

 Age and House Condition

 W.A.
 Building Movers has specialized in the lifting and moving of historic structures that date back to the early 1700s.
 As years have passed up until the present time the standards for building and codes for these structures have elevated to new heights.
 Structures of past years may not have been built to the standards that we have come to know in this present day making these structures more delicate in nature.
 Also with age comes dilapidation in many ways from deterioration to rot of the existing structure.
 Lastly, as these structures have aged settlement is known to occur due to the changing ground conditions or settlement in the building configuration.
 All of these factors can add to the cost to elevate the home and can lead to stress cracks in plaster during the lift.

 If you have a damaged foundation, it may be due to poor soil or ground movement.
 If you’re not transporting your home, then you’ll need to secure your new foundation with helical or concrete piles.
 This cost is also dictated by the size and weight of the structure.
 Helical piles are cheaper than concrete, and this option is a much more affordable choice than transporting the home to a new location.
 Of course, if your foundation is secure and sturdy, these costs can be avoided.